Skip to content

 Choosing your first Japanese knife can feel like entering a new world.

-The shapes, the steel grades, the handles – everything matters, and it can quickly seem overwhelming.
+The shapes, the types of steel, the handles – everything has meaning, and it can quickly seem overwhelming.

-But the secret is simple: it's not about finding the perfect knife , but about finding the one that best suits you and your way of working in the kitchen.
+But the secret is simple: it's not about finding the perfect knife, but about finding the one that fits best you and your way of working in the kitchen.

-Here you will get an honest and artisanal guide to choosing your first handmade Japanese chef's knife - so you can choose with peace of mind and respect for the craftsmanship.
+Here you get an honest and professional guide to choosing your first handmade Japanese chef's knife - so you can choose with peace of mind and respect for the craft.

-1. Which handle best suits your Japanese knife?
+1. Which handle is best for your Japanese knife?

 They affect both weight, balance and feel in the hand – and the choice depends on your personal preference.

-The Yo-handle – the familiar and stable choice
+The Yo handle – the well-known and stable choice

-The Yo handle is reminiscent of what we know from classic German and French chef's knives .
+The Yo shank is reminiscent of what we know from classic German and French chef's knives.

-This type of handle provides a little more weight and stability – a safe feeling for those who are used to European knives.
+This type of handle gives a little more weight and stability - a safe feeling for those of you who are used to European knives.

-The Wa handle is the traditional Japanese style and is characterized by its lightness and balance.
+The wa shaft is the traditional Japanese style and is characterized by its lightness and balance.

-The knife feels fast, agile and precise – like a natural extension of the hand.
+The knife feels fast, flexible and precise – like a natural extension of the hand.

-• D-shaped – ergonomically designed, especially comfortable for right-handed people
+• D-shaped – ergonomically designed, particularly comfortable for right-handed people

 • Oval – simple and comfortable grip, suitable for long working days